vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/03_Temple_history/02_9th_to_17th_CE/20_TIRUMALA_UNDER_THE_SALUVA_DYNASTY_OF.md

   <tr>
    <td>283-TT.
    </td>
-   <td>This record of the same year refers to the practice of Malai- kuniyaninra-perumal and his consort having a galloping ride on the eight festival days.
+   <td>This record of the same year refers to the practice of Malaikuniyaninra-perumal and his consort having a galloping ride on the eight festival days.
    </td>
   </tr>
 </table>